The purpose of this article is to give a light of five historical facts that conventional history keeps in shadow for Centuries!

 The British “tolerance” towards homosexuality

-Since the Buggery Act of 1533 passed by the British Parliament during the reign of Henry VIII to Sexual Offences Act in 1967, homosexuality was criminalized and targeted for persecution in the UK as the punishment was often death penalty.
+Since the Buggery Act of 1533 homosexuality was criminalized and targeted for persecution in the UK as the punishment was often death.

-A piece of evidence for the extremely unhuman measures imposed on the gay community in England is the circle of Alan Turing’s life, well known as the father of modern computing.
+A piece of evidence for the measures imposed on the gay community in England is the circle of Alan Turing’s life.
 He was a brilliant mathematician, logician and a war hero.
 Turing developed the idea of the modern computer and artificial intelligence.
 During the Second World War, he worked for the government breaking the enemy’s codes and saved thousands of lives.
-Anyway, nevertheless his nature of polymath and contribution to the development of the global society, in 1952 Alan Turing was accused and after confession convicted in homosexuality.
+Nevertheless his nature of polymath and contribution to the development of the global society, in 1952 Alan Turing was accused and after confession convicted in homosexuality.
 He had to choose between imprisonment and chemical castration with injections of estrogen hormone for a year.
 Turing submitted the second option.
 In 1954, he was found dead by cyanide poisoning, and the official statement of the Police is suicide.
 Nonetheless, the decriminalization of the homosexuality, the undoubted progress in the rights for the LGTB and the royal pardon to Alan Turing and all “criminals” in the UK, cases like this are the reason for many people to stay behind the curtain of their own personality.

 Byzantium empire is a German fiction

 The term “Byzantine empire” is a German label of the Eastern Roman empire manufactured by the historian Hieronymus Wolf in 1557.
-The lie has been very well accepted and spread in Christian Europe for Centuries.
-But, a superficial glance into the history of the region reveals that the name “Byzantine” is just a cheesy fiction.
-Substantial evidence for the manipulation are the facts that the official language of the empire was Latin; its inhabitants called themself Romans, and some of the most successful “Byzantian” emperors named themself Romans as well.
-Even Justinian I “The Great” was named Ultimus Romanorum, an expression used to describe a person thought to embody the values of the Ancient Roman Empire-values which, by implication, became extinct on his death.
+The lie has been accepted and spread in Christian Europe for Centuries.
+Anyway, a superficial glance into the history of the region reveals that the name “Byzantine” is a cheesy fiction.
+Substantial evidence for the manipulation are the facts that the official language of the empire was Latin, its inhabitants called themself Romans, and some of the most successful “Byzantian” emperors named themself Romans.
+For example, Justinian I “The Great” was named Ultimus Romanorum, an expression used to describe a person thought to embody the values of the Ancient Roman Empire-values which, by implication, became extinct on his death.